Garrett Hampson Player Props: Marlins vs. Diamondbacks

 |Games w/1+ RBI

+- The Diamondbacks pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks had the 23rd-ranked team ERA among all league pitching staffs (4.26).
+- The Diamondbacks have a 4.87 team ERA that ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).
+- Diamondbacks pitchers combine to surrender 21 total home runs at a clip of 1.5 per game (to rank 25th in baseball).

+- The Diamondbacks are sending Nelson (1-0) to the mound to make his third start of the season.

+- In his last appearance on Sunday, the righty tossed six innings against the Los Angeles Dodgers, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.